2qx/awesome-bitcoin-cash/README.md

 ## Projects dedicated to listing or enabling eCommerce.
 - [The Accept Bitcoin Cash Initiative](https://acceptbitcoin.cash) - list of merchants and stores.
-- [Bitpay Directory](https://bitpay.com/directory) - partial and outdated list of websites using bitpay as a payment processor.
+- [Bitpay Directory](https://bitpay.com/directory) - partial list of websites using bitpay as a payment processor (sometimes outdated).
 - [Openbazaar Listings](https://openbazaar.com) - web preview for distributed multicoin marketplace.
 - [Purse.io](https://purse.io/) - service to privately purchase goods on Amazon.com (US) at a discount.